beajoynes/netbox-evaluation/plugins/branching-plugin.md

 Once merged, no longer have the option to swtich to the branch (or activate) :
 <img width="905" height="920" alt="image" src="https://github.com/user-attachments/assets/3a0f7123-0fea-4020-96e2-ac893f5b1bc0" />

 Branch status is now 'Merged'.
+'Revert' option allows you to revert back to the state before the merge, main will go back to its pre-merge state and the branch will be reactivated.

-# Review / questions
+# Review

+* Very useful concept - definitely use this one
+* Can see when adn who merged a branch, changes made etc
+* Can restrict number of (working) branches that can exist simultaneously (default is no maximum)
+* Can activate and deactivate branches using REST API - it will be provisioned automatically (same as UI)

+ # Questions (and some answers)
 * What is 'sync' vs merge'?
 Sync seems to produce errors if main branch changed, nut in the error it suggests to sync???
+It should mean changes to main branch are synced to current branch - SYNC WORKS FOR UNRELATED CHANGES ONLY!
 * How do I 'lock' the main branch, and allocate permissions/ levels of approval to branch merging?
+* - In configuration : `main_schema` (default public) ? and `merge_validators`
 * What counts as a conflict?
 What is it checking pre merge?